Chemiseblanc/chemiseblanc.github.io/content/posts/interface-base-classes/index.md

 This is the real differentiating factor between using class and protocol based techniques for defining interfaces.
 In Python, containers are heterogeneous which means they can contain differing types so using protocols versus abstract base classes is ultimately an organization difference.

-In C++ and other statically typed languages base classes and inheritance are necessary in order to be able to hold varing implementations of an interface in the same container or variable.
+In C++ and other statically typed languages base classes and inheritance are necessary in order to be able to hold varying implementations of an interface in the same container or variable.

 ### Inheritance and Virtual Methods
 To implement an interface using class inheritance in C++ it's necessary to introduce a new base class that uses the keyword ```virtual``` when defining the interface methods.

-The prupose of a virtual method is to allow for dispatching calls to the method ```Animal::speak()``` to the implementation of it in the correct subclass.
+The purpose of a virtual method is to allow for dispatching calls to the method ```Animal::speak()``` to the implementation of it in the correct subclass.

 There is also an additional requirement that the animal parameter of ```says_what``` must be either a reference ```Animal&``` or a pointer ```Animal*```.
 This is because the virtual dispatch can only happen when the parent type is accessed indirectly.
 ```c++